logux/core/README.md

 })
 ```

-Or CRDT module could keep events with latest property value.
+Another example may be CRDT module keeping events with the latest property value.

-Cleaning should be started manually by `clean()` method:
+Cleaning should be started manually by calling `clean()` method:

 ```js
 let events = 0